Printer Offline Fix is needed when Windows shows your printer as offline even though the printer is turned on.

 - Click Device Manager

-- Click the small arrow next to it to expand the section
+- Click the small arrow to expand the section

 - Right-click your printer